You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Pirtobrutinib is the generic ingredient in one branded drug marketed by Loxo Oncol and is included in one NDA.
 There are seven patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

-Pirtobrutinib has one hundred patent family members in thirty-eight countries.
+Pirtobrutinib has one hundred and four patent family members in thirty-nine countries.

 One supplier is listed for this compound.